 The life for which students are being prepared is becoming increasingly complicated.
 An understanding, together with a foundation appropriate to further study of mathematics and other disciplines, is an important part of every student’s education.

 In an international or multicultural business environment, knowledge of foreign languages is a major advantage, as is an understanding of cross-cultural communication.
-Mayflower's Modern Languages Faculty aims to help students develop these valuable skills before they enter the global professional world.
+Mayflower's French and Spanish departments aim to help students develop these valuable skills before they enter the global professional world.